sciabarrado/tutorial-app-platform/README.md

 Slides in PDF are [here](pres.pdf).

-You can find also [here](pres) all slides split in multiple files and with examples in text format
+You can find also [here](pres) all slides split in multiple files and with examples in text format.